Intika-KDE-Plasmoids/plasmoid-on-off-switch-commands/README.md

 # On-Off-Switch-Plasmoid
 ## A Configurable On/Off Switch Plasmoid

-This is a widely configurable On/Off switch plasmoid for KDE fully written in QML.
+This is a widely configurable On/Off switch commands plasmoid for KDE fully written in QML.
 It makes use of QT's ToggleButton widget in order to implement the functionality.

+## Feature
+- Click to execute a command/script
+- Command/script on toggle off and toggle on
+- Toggle on startup
+- Watch the state on startup
+- Custom initial state
+- Custom initial state to inactive
+- Extended colorization of QT's ToggleButton
+- Custom displayed text on enable (on)
+- Custom displayed text on disable (off)
+- Custom displayed text on inactive state
+- Custom tooltip text
+- Custom script on and off
+- Check the execution state of the script on and off
+- Watcher (custom watching command with interval)

 ## Installation